ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 ready: false
 desc: "Getting started with C++"
 assigned: 2016-09-26 08:00:00.00-7
-due: 2016-09-30 21:00:00.00-7
+due: 2016-09-30 12:00:00.00-7
 ---
 <h2>Introduction</h2>

 Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.</br>
-You will write your first C++ program that will print specific text out to be read.
+You will write your first C++ program that will print a specific text out on your computer display.
+<p>Also, please note (I'll only do this this one time, on your 1st lab) that your completed lab assignment must be turned in by this FRIDAY at NOON.
+In fact, all of your assignments will be given to you on your Monday labs and then be expected to be submitted by the coming Friday at noon.</p>

-<h3 id="step1">Step 1: Create an Engineering Account</h3>
+<h3>Step 1: Create an Engineering Account</h3>

 <p>To log in to the machines in the Computer Science labs, or to connect remotely, you will need a College of Engineering account.</p>